Main illustration: Kyle Benson

 Of course, the key to a successful feedback loop is input from your customers.
 If customers don’t know how to give your support team feedback on your help center, or if that feedback option is too hard to use, they won’t be able to point out anything that’s broken or unhelpful.

 When you ask, you might find that you only need to make small improvements to truly help your customers succeed.
-So don’t be afraid: getting this honest feedback will tell you what needs to be changed, where, and how you can help more people long term, and it will ultimately take a bigger load off of your support team.
+So don’t be afraid: getting this honest feedback will tell you what needs to be changed and how you can help more people in the long term, ultimately taking a bigger load off of your support team.

 4. Prioritize your updates

-If you’re having trouble deciding what to update, and when, ask your yourself: Is this article fundamentally broken, and is it confusing customers?
-Or is the inaccuracy cosmetic, and one that doesn’t harm customers’ understanding of the product?
+If you’re having trouble deciding what to update, and when, ask yourself: is this knowledge base article fundamentally inaccurate, and is it confusing customers?
+Or is the inaccuracy cosmetic, and one that doesn’t harm a customer’s understanding of the product?
 If you’re in a company with a high volume of product changes, a greater level of prioritization will help you keep your knowledge base articles helpful.

-A strong knowledge base is just one piece of the customer support puzzle
+A strong knowledge base is a key part of efficient, in-context support

-An easily accessible, searchable, and readable knowledge base tells your users that you care about their success.
-To make it as impactful as possible, consider how well it fits into your full support offering.
-Ideally, your prospects, trial users, and paying customers should all be able to flow from one support channel to another with zero difficulty finding the information they need.
+An easily accessible, searchable, and integrated knowledge base keeps customers happy while protecting your support team’s resources.
+To make it as impactful as possible, leverage it using messenger, product tours, and other forms of in-context support to ensure that customers can flow from one support channel to another with zero difficulty finding the information they need.